DevrshShukla/Energy-Calculator/README.md

 The app also provides simple and effective energy-saving strategies for home appliances, encouraging sustainable living and cost reduction.

 👨‍💻 Author
-Made with ❤️ by Your Name
+Made with ❤️ by Your Devarsh Shukla

 📜 License
 This project is licensed under the MIT License - see the LICENSE file for details.